manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/access-homepage/access-homepage.md

     ![Databases list](./images/em-dbhome-002-db-list.png " ")

-	You can click an item in the **Name** column to access the corresponding home page, that is, the database instance home page or the PDB home page.
+	You can click a database name link to access the corresponding home page, that is, the database instance home page or the PDB home page.

 1. For this task, click the database instance name, for example *orcl.us.oracle.com*, to access the instance home page.
 	The values may differ depending on the system you are using.